The Bible Book of Genesis – Geology, Archaeology, and Theology – Part 15

 Did Dinosaurs survive the flood?

+Did Dinosaurs survive the flood?
+Is there any evidence for this?
 This is a highly contentious but important question to answer.

 According to most Paleontologists, Dinosaurs died out about 65 million years ago, and there was no global flood.
 On the other hand, this series of articles is making a case for the veracity of the Biblical account of a global catastrophic deluge circa 4,400 years ago.